Disclaimer

 7. Coat Type

-Dalmatians have short, smooth, and shiny coats that are easy to groom.
-In addition, their short hair is hypoallergenic and sheds little, so the breed is ideal for those with allergies or sensitivity to dog fur.
+Dalmatians have short, smooth, shiny coats that are easy to groom.
+Their short hair is hypoallergenic and sheds little, making the breed ideal for those with allergies or sensitivity to dog fur.

-While Great Danes have a short, smooth coat but don’t fall under the category of hypoallergenic dogs, they are moderate to heavy shedders and may not be good for sensitive people.
+While Great Danes have a short, smooth coat but don’t fall under hypoallergenic dogs, they are moderate to heavy shedders and may not be good for sensitive people.

 8. Health Issues